ooikk/Arduino-Documentation/04_I2C_LCD1602A/I2C_LCD1602A.md

 This is the "standard" library most tutorials use.
 While it may still trigger the AVR warning on some versions, it is confirmed to work with ESP32.<br>
 ```
-WARNING: library LiquidCrystal_I2C-1.1.2 claims to run on (avr) architecture(s) and may be incompatible with your current board which runs on (ESP32) architecture(s).
+WARNING: library LiquidCrystal I2C claims to run on avr architecture(s) and may be incompatible with your current board which runs on esp32 architecture(s).
 ```
 **How to Silence the Warning (Optional)**